huggingface/blog/sagemaker-huggingface-embedding.md

 !pip install "sagemaker>=2.221.1" --upgrade --quiet
 ```

-If you are going to use Sagemaker in a local environment.
-You need access to an IAM Role with the required permissions for Sagemaker.
-You can find [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) more about it.
+If you are going to use Sagemaker in a local environment, you need access to an IAM Role with the required permissions for Sagemaker.
+You can find out more about it [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).

 ```python